georgembugua00/Project-Eagle/README.md

 Export Reports: You can export the analysis and visualizations as reports for further review or presentation.

 ## Team Members
-Member 1: Data Scientist - Focus on machine learning models and predictive analytics.
+**Member 1**: Data Scientist - Focus on machine learning models and predictive analytics.
-Member 2: Data Analyst - Responsible for data processing and analysis.
+**Member 2**: Data Analyst - Responsible for data processing and analysis.
-Member 3: Software Developer - Developed the application and integrated APIs.
+**Member 3**: Software Developer - Developed the application and integrated APIs.
-Member 4: UX/UI Designer - Designed the user interface and visualization dashboards.
+**Member 4**: UX/UI Designer - Designed the user interface and visualization dashboards.
-Member 5: Project Manager - Coordinated the project, ensuring timely delivery and quality.
+**Member 5**: Project Manager - Coordinated the project, ensuring timely delivery and quality.

 ## Contributing
 We welcome contributions from the community.
 Please read the CONTRIBUTING.md file for more details on how to contribute.